Frequently Asked Questions

-Can I reserve one of the trails for an event I'd like to hold?
+Can I reserve a trail for an event I'd like to hold?

-If you would like to hold an event anywhere along the Frisco Highline Trail, please fill out this special use application, and email to email@example.com.
+To reserve the Frisco Highline Trail, please fill out this special use application, and email it to John Montgomery at firstname.lastname@example.org (417) 864-2015.

 Can you take dogs on the trails?